 Search

 For a unique perspective of Nepal’s rich ecology and biodiversity, a wildlife and birdwatching photography tour is an ideal choice.
-Forests and wetlands spread across several acres of land make it a perfect place to capture rare animal species.
-Multiple national parks and wildlife reserves further make the tour more interesting, with several photography opportunities.
+Forests and wetlands spanning several acres of land make them a perfect place to capture rare animal species.
+Multiple national parks and wildlife reserves further enhance the tour’s experience, offering several photography opportunities.

 With so many places to visit and so much to see, Nepal has become a shout-out destination among wildlife enthusiasts.
 Most photographers prefer places like the Bardiya National Park, the Chitwan National Park, and the Parsa Wildlife Reserve.
 These places are home to birds and animals, like the Bengal tiger, one-horned rhinoceros, peacocks, storks, and many more.
 A nine-day trip around these places will allow you to capture most of these creatures through your lens.